keboola/component-generic/README.md

 A list of user parameters that is are accessible from within headers and additional parameters.
 This is useful for storing for example user credentials that are to be filled in a login form.
 Appending `#` sign before the attribute name will hash the value and store it securely within the configuration (recommended for passwords).
-The value may be scalar or a supported function.
+The value may be scalar, supported function or another scalar user parameter referenced by `{"attr":"par"}` object.

 Example: